mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/OOP.md

 ## What is inheritance?

 Inheritance is when a class inherits behaviours of another class known as the **superclass**.
-It helps us to define basic classes with large reusability and small **subclasses** for more fine grained behaviours.
+It helps us to define basic classes with large reusability and smaller **subclasses** for more fine grained behaviours.

-## WHat are modules?
+## What are modules?
 What are Modules used for?

+Another way to apply polymorphic structure to code.
 Modules are a collection of related behaviours.

 Modules are similar to classes in that they contain shared behavior but it is not possible to create object from Modules.

 Modules are 'mixed in' to classes using the `include` method invocation.
 After mixing in modules, the behaviours declared in that module become available to the class and its objects.